devpcrd/printf/README.md

 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort  #9 students Jimmer and Edward Ortiz.
+A custom _printf() for learning purposes was developed by cohort  #5 students Maduka Chinedu and Ebube Okeke.
 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator
 ------------